Find Your Total Daily Energy Expenditure

 Calculate Your Maintenance Calories

-Using the Mifflin-St Jeor equation by default, with options for Harris-Benedict and Katch-McArdle, the calculator estimates your daily calorie needs.
+Using the Mifflin-St Jeor equation by default, and Katch-McArdle when body fat is provided, the calculator estimates your daily calorie needs.

 Understand Your BMI Score